 An accredited institution of higher education, including a community college or junior college, or a consortium of accredited institutions of higher education is eligible to apply for and to receive funding under the University Center Economic Development Program.
 See section 3(12) of PWEDA (42 U.S.C. § 3122(12)) and 13 C.F.R. § 300.3.
 A university-affiliated research institution also is eligible to apply for and to receive funding under this NOFO, provided it demonstrates (e.g., through a letter or other documentation from the university president or chancellor) that it maintains the full and integral support of the university with respect to its economic development activities.
 For applicants applying as a consortium, one accredited institution of higher education must be identified as the lead applicant that would have primary responsibility to EDA and to the other members of the consortium for implementing an award.
-An organization that is affiliated with and directed by an accredited institution of higher education and that is in good standing may partner with an accredited institution of higher education or consortium to participate in a proposed project.
+An organization that is affiliated with and directed by an accredited institution of higher education of higher education may partner with an accredited institution of higher education of higher education is encoded by an accredited institution of higher education of higher education for the university encoded institution of higher education of higher education for the university for education of higher education is eligible to the other members of the consortium for implementing an award.
+An organization that is affiliated with and directed by an accredited institution of higher education of higher education of higher education is a proposed project.

-Pursuant to this NOFO, EDA is soliciting applications from accredited institutions of higher education and from consortia of accredited institutions of higher education to operate University Centers in (and have programs targeting) only the following geographic areas served by the Chicago and Philadelphia Regional Offices:
+Pursuant to this NOFO, EDA is soliciting applications from accredited institutions of higher education and from consortia of accredited institutions of higher education to operate University Centers in (and have programs targeting) only the following geographic areas served by the Atlanta and Seattle Regional Offices: